jisajoy/Jisa_Android_Projects/README.md

 3. Dagger 2 framework
 4. Google and facebook login for used details fetching

-Todo App project is for add, edite, delete list of todo items. it had following components included
+Todo App project is for add, edit, delete list of todo items. it had following components included
 1. MVVM Architecture
 2. Live Data
 3. Room